 Why wouldn’t a Gorn recite love poetry to a lovely, blushing Cardassian maiden?

-And so the gauntlet was thrown down and I was told, write this.
+And so someone threw the gauntlet down and told me, write this.

 For teenaged boys Bron and Skrol, the upcoming Sadie Hawkins dance is an occasion for nerves.
 Skrol is trying to make time with his girl, Tr’Dorna.
-Bron is encouraged to ask out Tr’Dorna’s roommate, Etrina.
-But Bron will have none of that – he’s interested in Sophra.
+Skrol encourages Bron to ask out Tr’Dorna’s roommate, Etrina.
+But Bron will have none of that – he likes Sophra.

 Oh, and did I mention that the boys are Gorn, Etrina and Tr’Dorna are Xindi Reptilian, and Sophra (and her roommate, Ylinka) is a Cardassian?